 |

-you will need are beeswax, kistka and dyes.
-Other items can be easily collected from home or school or purchased from Baba's Beeswax.
+Everything you need in the Student Kit!
+These and other items can be easily collected from home or school or purchased from Baba's Beeswax.

 |